Ghostkeeper/SVGToolpathReader/README.md

 Installation
 ------------
-You can install this plug-in in one of three ways.
+You can install this plug-in in one of four ways.
 1. **Marketplace:** In Cura, go to the Marketplace and find SVG Toopath Reader in the list.
 Click it, then click on "install" and restart Cura.
 2. **From package:** Go to the [releases](https://github.com/Ghostkeeper/SVGToolpathReader/releases) page to download the latest release.
 Select the SDK version that fits your version of Cura: